tc39/proposal-type-annotations/README.md

 ### This proposal means that existing TypeScript programs would need to be modified.
 What would the motivation be for TypeScript developers?

-The modifications would be slight, and one could probably write a codemode that does them automatically, so in terms of effort this is not a big effort, while the promise of having TypeScript code that does not need transpilation is a big motivation.
+The modifications would be slight, and one could probably write a codemod that does them automatically, so in terms of effort this is not a big effort, while the promise of having TypeScript code that does not need transpilation is a big motivation.

-### What about copatibililty with ReasonML, PureScript, and other statically typed languages that compile to JavaScript?
+### What about coצpatibililty with ReasonML, PureScript, and other statically typed languages that compile to JavaScript?

 While these languages _compile_ to JavaScript, and have static typing, they are not supersets of JavaScript, and thus are not relevant to this proposal.